tmcarvalho/AISec-class/README.md

 This project aims to evaluate MIAs through [Privacy Meter](https://github.com/privacytrustlab/ml_privacy_meter) tool.

-This experiment is divided into two files.
+The experiment is divided into two files.
 1. setup.py: provide all the necessary configurations.
 2. membership-inference_locations.ipynb: provide all the analysis for MIA.